 - An immigrant child of a US Citizen or US permanent resident

 - Any immigrant seeking to enter the US to provide labor or services essential to the US food supply chain

 - Any immigrant who would be in the national interest as determined by the Secretary of State, the Secretary of Homeland Security, or their respective designees.

 Options For US Immigration Instead of Work Visas: These are the options you can take instead of waiting until the Work Visa suspension is over.

 E-1 and E-2 Investor Visas: E visas promote trade and investment between countries.
-The E1 visa is reserved for treaty traders and E2 visas are for treaty investors.
+The E1 visa is reserved for treaty traders and the E2 visa is for treaty investors.
 To qualify for either E1 or E2, the applicant must be from a U.S. Department of State treaty country.

-B-1 in Lieu of H-1B Visa: The B1 in lieu of H1B visa grants entry usually for multiple entries for up to a year for a short term work need in the US.
-Under the B-1 in lieu of H-1B visa category, usually, the work is done based on a contract between the US company and the overseas business.
+B-1 in Lieu of H-1B Visa: The B1 in lieu of the H1B visa grants entry usually for multiple entries for up to a year for short-term work needs in the US.
+Under the B-1 in lieu of the H-1B visa category, usually, the work is done based on a contract between the US company and the overseas business.

 Canadians Not Affected: If you are a Canadian, don’t worry, you are not affected!
 You will still be able to enter the US and change your status at an Immigration Service Center.